drc-cs/FALL24-CS326/lectures/L11_recommendation_modeling/slides.md

   <div style="font-size: 0.8em; left: 0; width: 60%; position: absolute;">

   # Intro Poll
-  ## On a scale of 1-5, how confident are you with the following methods:
+  ## On a scale of 1-5, how confident are you with the following recommendation modeling methods?

   1. Content-Based Filtering
   2. Collaborative Filtering